katya5226/TCCbuilderApp/README.md

 The vision of TCCbuilder is to provide an important bridge between fundamental research and the development of real systems in the fields of cryogenics, energy conversion, microfluidics, biology, chemistry and pharmaceuticals, building, space, sensor technology and caloric cooling.
 Researchers around the world are kindly invited to contribute to the project, whether to improve functionality or to add TCEs and materials to the library.
 Any feedback is also very welcome, fell free to post issues in any of the TCCbuilder repositories.

+Live version of the app is available at  https://app.tccbuilder.org.

 Licence: